barsoom/auctionet-embed/README.md

     rake test

 If you need to debug for some reason you can do that via VNC.
+(NOTE: The password is: secret)

 Start you VNC viewer and use http://localhost:5900